sunnybank101/rpi-media-server/README.md

 - ledon.py
 - startkodi.sh

-create the startup file <br>
+create the startup file - see the kodi.desktop file - you may have to create the autostart folder<br>
-sudo geany /home/pi/.config/autostart/kodi.desktop  (see the kodi.desktop file - you may have to create the autostart folder)
+sudo geany /home/pi/.config/autostart/kodi.desktop